-Benefit Description You pay Heaving services (testing treatment and supplies) (sent) Hearing services (testing, treatment, and supplies) (cont.)
-Not covered: Hearing aids, except as covered for children under Durable Medical Equipment in this section or bone anchored hearing aids under Orthopedic and Prosthetic devices in this section All charges Vision services (testing, treatment, and supplies) Diagnosis and treatment of diseases of the eye \$25 per PCP visit \$40 per specialist visit One pair of eyeglasses or contact lenses per surgical event to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) 50% of charges Note: See Preventive care, children for eye exams for children.
-Annual eye refraction exam to provide a written lens prescription Note: You do not have to obtain a referral from your PCP for this service \$40 per specialist visit Not covered: All charges Eyeglasses, contact lenses or related contact fittings except initial pair for accidental ocular injury or intraocular surgery Eye exercises and orthoptics Radial keratotomy and other refractive surgery Foot care Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$25 per PCP visit \$40 per specialist visit Not covered: All charges Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices Artificial limbs and eyes; stump hose 50% of charges External lenses following cataract removal Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Enteral equipment and supplies Ostomy supplies Orthotic braces and splints not available over-the-counter that straighten or change the shape of a body part Surgical dressings not available over-the-counter; (see Durable medical equipment)
+Benefit Description You pay Vision services (testing, treatment, and supplies) Diagnosis and treatment of diseases of the eye \$25 per PCP visit \$40 per specialist visit One pair of eyeglasses or contact lenses per surgical event to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) 50% of charges Note: See Preventive care, children for eye exams for children. • Annual eye refraction exam to provide a written lens prescription Note: You do not have to obtain a referral from your PCP for this service \$40 per specialist visit Not covered: All charges • Eyeglasses, contact lenses or related contact fittings except initial pair for accidental ocular injury or intraocular surgery • Eye exercises and orthoptics Radial keratotomy and other refractive surgery Foot care Routine foot care when you are under active treatment for a metabolic or \$25 per PCP visit peripheral vascular disease, such as diabetes. \$40 per specialist visit Not covered: All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices Artificial limbs and eyes; stump hose 50% of charges • External lenses following cataract removal • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Enteral equipment and supplies Ostomy supplies • Orthotic braces and splints not available over-the-counter that straighten or change the shape of a body part • Surgical dressings not available over-the-counter; (see Durable medical equipment) • A hair prosthesis for hair loss resulting from chemotherapy or radiation treatment for cancer.
+There is a limit of one hair prosthesis per lifetime, with a maximum cost of \$350. • Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy.